 Maria’s special trick is to stir for “1 minute”, let it rest for “5 minutes” and stir again and so on.
 She “recruits” her husband to help stir, while her son has the delicious job of tasting each batch.

 While it is hard work, Maria loves what she does.
 From making the products, to putting the bows on the jars of dulce de leche and preserves, nothing gives her more pleasure than making the best homemade products.

 Meeting Maria was inspirational.
 Her passion for homemade delicious products and great tasting dulce de leche was clear from the start of our conversation.
 To give and share love through food, like her grandmother did, brings her pure joy.

 Having tried dulce de leche in many different sweets, we could immediately taste the difference in quality.
 We found the Tota homemade dulce de leche to be smooth and without the artifical sweet taste found in many store brands.

 If your travels take you to Buenos Aires, order your artisanal dulce de leche from Tota.
 Your taste buds will delight in the smooth and delicate taste from the hours of tender effort.

 How To Order Tota Dulce De Leche: Please contact Maria directly via the Tota Facebook Page and she will make delivery arrangements directly with you.
 Please keep in mind that she only delivers in Buenos Aires, Argentina.

 Enjoy reading this article?
-Read more about the authentic foods in Argentina we discovered in our Amazon Bestseller book: Authentic Food Quest Argentina: A Guide to Eat Your Way Authentically Through Argentina Available NOW on Amazon Kindle.
+Read more about the authentic foods in Argentina we discovered in our Amazon Bestseller book: Authentic Food Quest Argentina: A Guide to Eat Your Way Authentically Through Argentina Available NOW on Amazon.

 Savor The Adventure!